 4.2 Concept 2 - Delivery of projects within an organisational structure

 Infrastructure project management in the built environment is a discipline that focuses on phased delivery, within the parameters of time, cost and scope (and quality), to deliver a defined output (i.e. the iron triangle of project management), or if a programme, an outcome (APM, 2012).
 Project management has a well-recognised development process, referred to as the project life cycle (Morris, 2013), which is typically based on a number of iterative and normative stages, such as: plan, design, deliver, operate/maintain, and decommission.
-Therefore, understanding the sustainability reporting requirements within the project lifecycle enables the right stakeholders to be engaged at the right time to design the right approach to the definition, measurement, monitoring and reporting of sustainability outputs and outcomes, as shown in .
+Therefore, understanding the sustainability reporting requirements within the project lifecycle enables the right stakeholders to be engaged at the right time to design the right approach to the definition, measurement, monitoring and reporting of sustainability outputs and outcomes, as shown in Figure .

 Figure 5 about here